microsoft/promptflow/docs/how-to-guides/deploy-a-flow/deploy-using-kubernetes.md

 This is an experimental feature, and may change at any time.
 Learn [more](../faq.md#stable-vs-experimental).
 :::

-There are five steps to deploy a flow using Kubernetes:
+There are four steps to deploy a flow using Kubernetes:
 1. Build the flow as docker format.
 2. Build the docker image.
-3. Push container image to a registry.
-4. Create Kubernetes deployment yaml.
+3. Create Kubernetes deployment yaml.
-5. Apply the deployment.
+4. Apply the deployment.

 ## Build a flow as docker format